pallets/werkzeug/docs/unicode.rst

     Raise an exception if decoding fails.

-Unlike the regular python decoding Werkzeug does not raise an `UnicodeDecodeError` if the decoding failed but an :class:`HTTPUnicodeError` which is a direct subclass of `UnicodeError` and the `BadRequest` HTTP exception.
+Unlike the regular python decoding Werkzeug does not raise an :exc:`UnicodeDecodeError` if the decoding failed but an :exc:`~exceptions.HTTPUnicodeError` which is a direct subclass of `UnicodeError` and the `BadRequest` HTTP exception.
 The reason is that if this exception is not caught by the application but a catch-all for HTTP exceptions exists a default `400 BAD REQUEST` error